Academic Positions

 Founder and Member of the Board, Musethica Sweden

 Musethica is an international nonprofit organization that promotes a new approach to teaching classical music, integrating concerts into the education program of young excellent artists.
 The students perform in kindergartens, prisons and immigrant housing.
-With funding from Postkodlotteriet we launched Musethica Sweden in 2016.
+Musethica Sweden is funded by grants from Postkodlotteriet (500kSEK) and Signatur (375kSEK).

 Skills